Tauffer-Consulting/domino/README.md

 # Pieces
 Pieces are the secret sauce of Domino, they are functional units that can be distributed and reused in multiple Workflows.
 Domino Pieces are special because they:

-- can execute anything that can be written in Python
+- can execute anything written in Python, heavy-weight (e.g. Machine Learning) as well as light-weight (e.g. sending emails) tasks
 - have well defined data models for inputs, outputs and secrets
 - run in isolated execution environments (Docker containers)
 - are organized in repositories, for easy distribution and installation